 Christmas in Australia

-In Australia, Christmas comes in the middle of the summer holidays!
-Children have their summer holidays from early to mid December to early February, so some people might even be camping at Christmas.
+In Australia, Christmas comes in the towards the beginning of the summer holidays!
+Children have their summer holidays from mid December to early February, so some people might even be camping at Christmas.

 Because it's so hot at Christmas time in Australia, there are quite often massive bush fires across the country.
 Many volunteer bush fire fighters are involved in saving people and property and travel from all over Australia to help in other states.